lsst/lsst-texmf/docs/developer.rst

 For more information on writing reStructuredText-formatted documentation, see `DM's reStructuredText Style Guide <https://developer.lsst.io/docs/rst_styleguide.html>`_.
 You can contribute to the documentation using `DM's normal workflow <https://developer.lsst.io/processes/workflow.html>`_.
 When you have pushed a ticket branch to GitHub, you can find a rendered draft at https://lsst-texmf.lsst.io/v.
-The main site at https://lsst-texmf.lsst.io updates automatically once your PR is merged to ``master``.
+The main site at https://lsst-texmf.lsst.io updates automatically once your PR is merged to ``main``.

 .. _contrib-docker: